Want a Catron Courier Subscription?

 Pay promptly and receive a generous discount!

 a) Management reserves the right to reject advertising for any reason at any time at our sole discretion.
-Please note that item d) and e) from the Article Submission section below apply to advertisements also.
+Please note that item e) and f) from the Article Submission section below apply to advertisements also.

-b) Advertising accuracy is ONLY guaranteed when ad requests are complete, clear and concise, are typed or emailed, sent to the correct mail/email address, proofs are specifically requested, all materials are received by the 15th, and approved via email before the 20th.
+b) Advertising accuracy is ONLY guaranteed when ad requests are complete, clear and concise, are typed or emailed, presented in the correct height/width ratio, and sent to the correct mail/email address, proofs are specifically requested, all materials are received by the 15th, and approved via email before the 20th.
 The guarantee is limited to the price paid for the single ad or a correction in the next issue.

 d) We have a strict limit to how many color ads we an print in each issue.
 Color ads are available on a first-come first-served basis.
 Please consider a contract to assure that your ad can run in color each month.